nikitavoloboev/data/focusing/rules.md

 - Share [everything I know](../sharing/everything-I-know.md) and made.
 - Submit bugs and feature requests as soon as I encounter problems I can't solve.
 Twitter, email, in-app or feedback assistant.
 - Say things that [contribute to the conversation](https://discourse.elm-lang.org/t/how-we-talk-about-other-languages/972/7).
 Be honest.
+Be nice.

 ## News